NREL/PVade/README.md

 ## Citation

-To cite PVade, please use the "Cite this repository" feature available on the right-hand side of this repository page or use the reference text given below:
+To cite PVade, please use the "Cite this repository" feature available on the right-hand side of this repository page or copy the BibTeX reference below:

 ```bash
 @software{Young_PVade_PV_Aerodynamic_2023,